 What is Oral Cancer?

 Oral cancer is any type of cancer that develops in the mouth.
-It can be on the lips, tongue, gums, cheeks, the roof of the mouth, etc. There are also many causes of this cancer including alcohol and tobacco use and excessive sun exposure.
-Individuals who have a history of cancer or were once diagnosed with this cancer are at a high risk of battling it once again.
+It can be on the lips, tongue, gums, cheeks, the roof of the mouth, etc. There are many causes of oral cancer including alcohol and tobacco use and excessive sun exposure.
+Individuals who have a history of cancer or have a previous diagnosis are at a high risk of battling it once again.

 What Happens During an Oral Cancer Screening?

 In most cases, your dentist will screen you for oral cancer during each six-month exam.
-While examining your mouth, your dentist will look for red or white patches or sores, lumps, and other abnormal sores.
+While examining your mouth, your dentist will look for red or white patches, sores, lumps, and other abnormal signs.
 It is important you cooperate during this portion of the exam and that you are honest about your health.